jzav/silent-runner/README.md

 ## Behavior Notes

-- Execution is **synchronous** — output appears only after child exits
+- Execution is **synchronous** — output is delivered only after the child process exits
 - Output is fully buffered in RAM → **not ideal for GB-scale logs**
 - stdout/stderr order is not preserved — both streams are drained concurrently and replayed sequentially after the process exits
 - Working directory inherits the parent’s — use absolute paths, or `pushd`/`popd` inside `.cmd` if needed